Stuycs-K/Systems-Lab10-StructFile-Template/README.md

-    -add_data
+## Sample output: -add_data

 2020 Bronx 1390450 Was entered manually at the time of the program running.

     $ ./structrw -add_data